 Stability: 5 years shelf life.

-Other: Odourless, Colourless, Easy to formulate, Surface active / adhesive, Non-volatile and very stable.
+Other: Colourless and odourless in finished product formulation, Easy to formulate, Surface active / adhesive, Non-volatile and very stable.

 FeF BKC has been tested against several relevant microbial strains, and shown to be effective against a wide range of microorganisms at low concentrations.
 FeF BKC is compared here with ethanol and with a positive control containing Meropenem (a broad-spectrum antibiotic).